-Emotional distress has long been a serious problem that many members of modern society face.
+Emotional distress has long been a serious problem that many members of the modern society face.
 It’s so easy to dismiss a person’s suffering as the inability of that person to cope with problems and setbacks.
-It’s an easy habit to rationalize away their pain by saying, well, that’s the harsh reality that people have to come to terms with.
+It’s an easy habit to rationalize away someone’s pain.

-When a person becomes emotionally-compromised, that person’s ability to make sound decisions become hindered and they may even fall into depression if the distress is not dealt with.
-One of the most common causes of emotional distress is the loss of a loved one by way of a break-up.
-And well, it can be a painful experience to have to continue your life without that person whose presence has long been a comforting force in your life.
+In certain instances, people fall into depression if the distress is not dealt with.
+One of the most common causes of emotional distress is the loss of a loved one by way of ending a relationship or death.

-And well, I can definitely relate.
-I’ve had my heart broken for many times and yet, here I am, writing, surviving, living, even.
-But not everyone has the emotional support network needed to surmount heartbreaks.
-Some people even commit suicide because they are simply unable to pick up the broken pieces and to carry on.
+Different people have different ways of coping up with the loss.
+Some can easily move on and flourish, but not everyone has the emotional support network needed to surmount heartbreaks.
+To some great extent, people even commit suicide because they are simply unable to pick up the broken pieces and to carry on.

 Most western medicine treatments focus on repressing symptoms, the most common of which, is the pain.
 In contrast to western medicine, alternative medicine puts an emphasis on a holistic healing process.